Cosmetic products

 Composition

 The rules on what may and may not be used as an ingredient, and the rules on restricted use and special precautions, are too detailed to be included here.
-If you require this information, you should make reference to the Regulation's annexes or you should seek specialist advice.
+If you require this information, you should make reference to the annexes of the Regulation (see 'Key legislation' below for link) or you should seek specialist advice.

 Marking / labelling